Battle of Fort Rivière

 The Battle of Fort Rivière was the decisive battle of the First Caco War during United States occupation of Haiti in 1915.
-A combined force of United States Marines and sailors personnel defeated Cacos rebels at Fort Rivière, ending the First Caco War.
+A combined force of United States Marines and sailors defeated Cacos rebels at Fort Rivière, ending the First Caco War.

 Background

 In 1915, United States forces landed in Haiti during a period of political instability.
-Cacos insurgents, quasi-military mountain tribes who served as mercenaries for the highest bidder, routinely attacked political targets, as well as ordinary Haitians, to sustain themselves.
-By October, United States Marines had trapped the Cacos in the mountains of northeastern Haiti, and moved in to eradicate them.
-On 25 October, Marines from the 15th Company, 2nd Marine Regiment, under the command of Major Smedley Butler, had dealt the Cacos a significant blow at the Battle of Fort Dipitié, and shortly thereafter took its parent Fort Capois with heavy Cacos casualties.
+Cacos insurgents, quasi-military mountain tribes who served as mercenaries, routinely attacked political targets as well as Haitian citizens to sustain themselves.
+By October, United States Marines had trapped the Cacos in the mountains of northeastern Haiti and moved in to eradicate them.
+On 25 October Marines from the 15th Company, 2nd Marine Regiment, under the command of Major Smedley Butler, had dealt the Cacos a significant blow at the Battle of Fort Dipitié, and shortly thereafter took Fort Capois with heavy Cacos casualties.
 On 8 November, Butler's force captured Forts Selon and Berthol without resistance, leaving Fort Rivière as the final Cacos stronghold.